- 1 Anaconda on ARC4

-On the other HPC clusters you have a HOME directory shared across the machines so we recommend that you install into a dedicated /nobackup directory (eg. /nobackup/username/conda2 for a Python2 Conda install).
+On our HPC clusters you have a HOME directory shared across the machines so we recommend that you install into a dedicated /nobackup directory (eg. /nobackup/<username>/conda3 for a Python3 Conda install).

 It is also possible to create a shared Bioconda installation across (for example) a research group.
 Please contact us if you would like to discuss this further.

 At a command prompt, enter:

 If you wish to confirm the download is valid, Miniconda provide a set of MD5 checksums for these installers.
 These are available linked from the Miniconda Homepage

 You will be prompted to agree to a set of licence terms (hit [SPACE] to page down) Enter yes when prompted to agree

 Next, you will be prompted for an installation directory.
 By default this will be your home directory (here for user issev001):